aicomply/ThinkBase.SemanticKernel.Process/README.md

 ```
 This diagram shows how the demo is arranged.
 The IntentStep acts as a manager and determines if the users input is a request for the knowledge graph, or a general request.
 If the latter, the query is passed to the Interaction step which gets the selected LLM to respond, after which the process ends.
 If the former, the knowledge graph step is called.
 The selected Knowledge graph is interrogated via the ThinkBase GraphQL API, and a response is generated.
 These responses are objects, rather than plain text, and contain formatting and status information as well as the texual response.
 The intentStep passes all subsequent responses on to the ThinkBaseStep until either a watchdog count of cycles is exceeded or the object returned from the ThinkBase API indicates the process is complete.
-Typically the last reponse of the Knowledge Graph is a response containing
+Typically the last reponse of the Knowledge Graph is a response containing a report or one or more data values.

+In this demo the ThinkBase Knowledge graph formatting and data types are used directly to create the user interface elements, such as lists of possible responses presented as button, text or links.
+There is nothing to prevent the developer from using the returned json directly with an LLM, and we'll consider this for a later demo.